Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Vake:

 - Nice posh area (with many commercial stores/buildings) stretching northwest on Zakaria Paliashvili Street all the way up to Vake park.
-You can stay more west to be by the park, or more east to be closer to the city center.
+Stay more west to be by the park, or more east to be closer to city center.
 Widely known as the place for upscale locals and expats.
 European buildings and nicer infrastructure.

 - I love the fanciness of Vake but hate that it’s a little farther from the city center and no metro, which means there’s ALWAYS car traffic.
 Buses are super full.
 For tourist things and meeting up with people in Old Tbilisi, you’re always 20-40 mins drive through traffic to everything and it’s annoying.
 Whereas if you stayed closer to the Saarbrucken Bridge area, you can walk to nearly everything in 10-15 minutes (and drive time even less).
 For this reason, I can’t recommend it for short-term visitors.
 It’s only worth staying if you’re going to live here and hangout almost only in Vake.

-- Saburtalo – far off to the northwest past Vake, and generally not desirable for visiting foreigners (but many expats do live here).
-1hr in public transportation to Liberty Square.
-This is a nice area for families, space, parks, gyms, dogs, etc.
+- Saburtalo – far off to the northwest past Vake, and generally not desirable for visiting foreigners because it’s not charmy like Old Tbilisi and is farther from touristy things, 1hr in public transportation to Liberty Square.
+But many expats and students live here.
+Also a nice area for families, space, parks, gyms, dogs, etc. Tons of shops and restaurants, busy crowded streets like a real city.

 Remember not to be shy about staying what seems farther away from Libery Square on the map.
 From Liberty Square to the water is about 5-12 mins walk.
 Old Tbilisi is small and you can get most anywhere in 10mins by taxi easily, or metro.
 You can really be anywhere in Tbilisi and enjoy it.
 All neighborhoods seemed pretty vibrant and lively to me, and very connected to the Tbilisi energy.
 It’s not like in other cities where being in the wrong neighborhood can have you feeling like you left the city completely.